-42.3.1 If a captain refuses to carry out an instruction under Playing Condition 42.2.2.3 above, the Umpires shall invoke law 16.3 (Umpires awarding a match).

-42.3.2 If both captains refuse to carry out instructions under Playing Condition 42.2.2.3 above, in respect of the same incident, the Umpires shall instruct the players to leave the field.
-The match is not concluded as in Law 12.9 and there shall be no result under Law 16.
+- 42.3.1 If a captain refuses to carry out an instruction under Playing Condition 42.2.2.3 above, the Umpires shall invoke clause 16.2 (Umpires awarding a match). - 42.3.2 If both captains refuse to carry out instructions under Playing Condition 42.2.2.3 above, in respect of the same incident, the Umpires shall instruct the players to leave the field.
+The match is not concluded as in clause 12.6 and there shall be no result under clause 16.

-42.4 Additional points relating to Level 4 offences

-apply, meaning that only a nominated player may keep wicket, even if another fielder becomes injured or ill and is replaced by a substitute.

-42.4.2 A nominated player who has a substitute will also suffer the penalty for any Level 4 offence committed by the substitute.
+- 42.4.1 If a player, while acting as wicket-keeper, commits a Level 4 offence, Playing Condition 24.1.2 shall not apply, meaning that only a nominated player may keep wicket, even if another fielder becomes injured or ill and is replaced by a substitute. - 42.4.2 A nominated player who has a substitute will also suffer the penalty for any Level 4 offence committed by the substitute.
 However, only the substitute will be reported under Playing Condition 42.2.2.5.